EBCDIC code pages and mappings files

 The RSE API Server provides the capability to manage mappings files that allow defining how MVS files should be converted when uploaded and downloaded.
 These mappings do not cover z/OS UNIX System Services, but see Character conversion using .gitattributes instead.

-RSE CLI plug-in provides the ability to get a default mappings file, which is maintained by the RSE API server administrator, from the server that can be downloaded using the RSE CLI plug-in command zowe rse check conversion-mappings.
-You can make personal modifications to this file in the ~/.zowe/profiles/rse folder, and then have our tools use this mappings file automatically to interact with the server.
-The mapping is consistent with a similar behavior offered in IBM Developer for z/OS (IDz) via its user interface.
+The RSE CLI plug-in provides the ability to download a default mappings file from the server.
+This file is maintained by the RSE API server administrator and can be retrieved using the RSE CLI plug-in command zowe rse check conversion-mappings.
+You can modify this file in the ~/.zowe/profiles/rse folder, and the tools automatically use the updated mappings file when they interact with the server.
+The mapping behavior is consistent with similar functionality offered in IBM Developer for z/OS through its user interface.

 To download the default mappings file provided by your RSE API server administrator, issue the following command: